 “Technology can be our best friend, and technology can also be the biggest party pooper of our lives.
 It interrupts our own story, interrupts our ability to have a thought or a daydream, to imagine something wonderful, because we’re too busy bridging the walk from the cafeteria back to the office on the cell phone.”

 Kaitlin is not alone in her struggle to control how long and when she goes online.
 Most people can go online wherever and whenever they want.
 For many people, they can also unplug wherever and whenever they want.
 For many people, they have difficulty unplugging.
 Much like other behavior-based addiction, Internet use can become compulsive, and people depend upon it.
 Also like other addictions, there are many treatment options available for healing and re-establishing control.

-The internet addiction therapists at Thriveworks Raleigh are seeing more and more people who have trouble disconnecting from the Internet.
+The internet addiction therapists at Thriveworks Counseling in Raleigh, NC are seeing more and more people who have trouble disconnecting from the Internet.
 But we are also helping more and more people find the resources they need to treat the Internet addiction.

 Compulsively Going Online